NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_data_description.md

 You should think *very carefully* about using this dataset for other purposes.

+# Updates

+We run this code to provide data once a year, just after June 1st.
+If critical bugs are found, we will fix and update.

+# Data storage
+Social Science Branch staff can find on the socialsci share drive at : /RFA_EO12866 Guidelines/ownership_data/.
+There, you will find current data, archived data, and background information.

 # Filenames

 1. affiliates_YYYY_MM_DD - full dataset, containing affiliated IDs, permit numbers, total revenue, and revenue by species, extracted on YYYY-MM-DD.
 This is provided in stata12, excel, csv, and sas7bdat formats.